tglowka/baldsolutions/mtd-moving-ports/README.md

 # 1. Introduction

-Moving Target Defence (MTD) is an active defence principle that is focued on dynamic attack surface modifications.
+Moving Target Defence (MTD) is an active defence principle that is focsued on dynamic attack surface modifications.

 The following project is a PoC that shows how the MTD could be implemented.